timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

   The quickest way to include jQuery in your project is to grab the jQuery library using a "CDN" (a blazing fast "content delivery network") and dropping it into a script tag in the head of your html (just google "jQuery cdn" and copy paste!):

+  Any script tags for your own JavaScript files must come after the script tag for jQuery.

 ``` html
 <!DOCTYPE html>